particle-iot/docs/src/content/guide/tools-and-features/firmware-manager.md

 Your device will automatically reboot and will run your app using the updated system firmware.

-## Troubleshooting

-### Device not detected

-If the application doesn't detect your device, try disconnecting and reconnecting the device.
-This is especially true on Windows after installing the USB drivers - Windows will not detect the device using the newly installed drivers until the device has been disconnected and reconnected.

 ### Electron Upgrade

 *This section only applies to Electrons.
 If you are upgrading another type of device, you can skip this section.*